ksator/EVPN_DCI_automation/README.md

 - **pb.addvlans.yml** playbook configure the devices with new vlans
 - **pb.removevlans.yml** playbook removes vlans from devices
 - **pb.check.vlans.yml** playbook checks from devices operationnal states if vlans are presents
-- **pb.replacevlans.yml** playbook enforces the desirated state on the device
+- **pb.replacevlans.yml** playbook enforces the desirated state on the devices
-- **pb.get.junos.facts.yml** playbook gets the junos facts from the device
+- **pb.get.junos.facts.yml** playbook gets the junos facts from the devices

 ### how to clone this repo:
 ```